Considerations for dental practices curious about in-office 3D printing.

 Why Dental 3D Printing is Unique

-A dental 3D printer has a specific, pre-defined use case: printing functional dental appliances such as clear aligners, monolithic dentures, and nightguards.
-This is a crucial difference between the way clinics will use 3D printers and the way they’re used in most other industries: dentists produce final, certified products, not just prototypes and models.
+A dental 3D printer has a specific, pre-defined use case: printing functional dental appliances such as surgical guides, monolithic dentures, and nightguards.
+This is a crucial difference between the way clinics use 3D printers and the way they’re used in most other industries: dentists produce final, FDA-certified products, not just prototypes and models.
 This means that printed items need to be ready for final delivery with minimal post-processing and maximum polish.
 For dental clinics and labs, it’s about more than just the cost of a 3D printer.

 There are many desktop 3D printers on the market that are capable of fabricating beautiful-looking parts.
 They’ll often feature printed dental models on their websites to showcase their dental chops.
-Many printers, especially in the range of $5000 and less, claim to be valuable for dentists but cannot create certified, final printed dental appliances.
-Dental models are useful in creating clear-aligners, but a dental 3D printer should also have the capability to use functional resins to produce applications such as indirect bonding trays, denture bases, and nightguards.
-There are very few desktop printers that can do this.
+Many printers, especially in the range of $5000 and less, claim to be valuable for dentists but cannot create certified, final, printed dental appliances.
+Dental models are useful in creating clear-aligners, but a dental 3D printer should also have the capability to use functional, FDA-certified materials to produce applications such as indirect bonding trays, digital dentures, and nightguards.

 Dental Printing Non-Negotiables